 An employer uses a proof of income letter to verify an employee’s payment history and employment details (previous or current).
 In many cases, a proof of income letter is written as a backing to support loans or mortgage payments from a financial institution, house rent verification, and government agencies.

 The letter details where an employee works, salary, the post held, income regularity, and income source.
-This helps businesses verify prospective applicants’ identity and their ability to handle the position of interest.
+This helps businesses verify prospective applicants’ identities and their ability to handle the position of interest.

-In other situations, a proof of income letter can be used by a current employer and a landlord to do a background check on a tenant or new employee.
+A proof of income letter can also be used by a current employer or landlord to conduct a background check on a tenant or new employee.
 It helps them build trust for security purposes.

-Proof of income letter can also be called an employment verification letter, proof of employment letter, employment confirmation letter, salary verification letter, and work verification letter.
+It can also be called an employment verification letter, proof of employment letter, employment confirmation letter, salary verification letter, or work verification letter.

 Salary Verification Letter Examples